GustavoGarone/GustavoGarone/README.md

 📨 You can mail me at gustavo.garone@usp.br for academic inquiries, or at gustavogarone@protonmail.com for business or anything else you'd like to talk about.
 - - -

-- 🔴🟢🟣 I’m currently learning [Julia](https://github.com/JuliaLang/julia), a great scientific programming language that is, dare I say, some good competition to R and Python! 🐍
+- 🔴🟢🟣 I advocate for [Julia](https://github.com/JuliaLang/julia), a great scientific programming language that is, dare I say, some good competition to R and Python!
 - ❄🐧❄ I'm into FLOSS and I'm part of the GNU+Linux community.
 I use [NixOS](https://github.com/NixOS), by the way ([checkout my system](https://github.com/GustavoGarone/minix))!
 - 🎉 I really like engaging in small, silly projects to improve my learning in a fun, hands-on way.
 You can find some of them in my repos.
 - 🧾 I have an unhealthy obsession with notes and LaTeX.
 Markdown is your friend, and so is [Quarto](https://quarto.org/).